juunas11/Joonasw.ManagedIdentityDemos/README.md

 # Azure Managed Identity demo collection

-This is an ASP.NET Core 3.1 app which demonstrates usage of some Azure services with Managed Identity authentication:
+This is an ASP.NET Core 6.0 app which demonstrates usage of some Azure services with Managed Identity authentication:

-* Key Vault for configuration data
+- Key Vault
-* Blob Storage
+- App Configuration
+- Cosmos DB
-* SQL Database
+- SQL Database
+- Data Lake Gen 2
+- Blob Storage
+- Event Hub
-* Service Bus Queue
+- Service Bus Queue
+- Azure Maps
+- Cognitive Services

 There is also a demo of calling a custom API, which is in the Joonasw.ManagedIdentityDemos.CustomApi folder.

 ## Setup instructions

-For local development you will need the [3.1 .NET Core SDK](https://www.microsoft.com/net/download/dotnet-core/3.1).
+For local development you will need the [6.0 .NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
-If you use Visual Studio, currently you'd need at least VS 2019.
+If you use Visual Studio, currently you'd need at least VS 2022.

 For local development, you can give your user account access to the resources.
 You will need to login to the az CLI and ensure you are logged in to the right Azure AD tenant.